 Make sure that your correct email address has been entered in the Email (required) field.
 This field is required (see “Notes” section below for more information).

 9 – Contact Info > Website

-Type the address of your website in the Website field.
+Type your website or blog URL into the Website field.

-If you have another website or business blog that you would like to display in your profile, then enter the address for that website or blog instead.
+If you have another website or blog that you want to display in your profile, then enter the address for that website or blog instead.

 10 – Contact Info > Other